yuzudev/dotfiles/README.md

 | web browser               | firefox
 | terminal emulator         | alacritty
 | shell                     | zsh
+| keybindings               | sxhkd

 related:
 - network-manager-applet
 - xbacklight
 - pulseaudio
+- feh
+- flameshot

 fonts:
 - jetbrains mono
 - iosevka
 - fira code
 - truetype

+personal notes:
+- I'm using a picom fork installed from the AUR `yay -Sy picom-ibhagwan-git`
+- I'm using `loginctl suspend` to sleep the PC, I also wrote a keybinding for this